AbUndMax/JAVA-Calculator/README.md

 ## GUI

-For the Calculaot GUI I chosed the GridBagLayout to have better control on where to place the buttons.
+For the calculation GUI I choose the GridBagLayout to have better control on where to place the buttons.
-The display is put on a ScrollPane so if the calculation would get to long, one is still able to scrolll through the calculation.
+The display is put on a ScrollPane so if the calculation gets to long, one is still able to scroll through the calculation.

-Display and delete button are booth placed on a JPanel with BorderLayout so I can resize the Button to a fixed value.
+Display and delete button are booth placed on a JPanel with BorderLayout, so I can resize the Button to a fixed value.

-The extended function buttons i.e. √, ^, ( and ) are placed on a JPanel which is activatet or deactivated based on the radio buttons
+The extended function buttons i.e. √, ^, ( and ) are placed on a JPanel which is activated or deactivated based on the radio buttons

-for the other buttons I used loops for easally add them onto the frame and still fulfill "Don't repeat yourself"
+for the other buttons, I used loops to easily add them onto the frame and still fulfill "Don't repeat yourself"

 ## Listeners & Handlers

-For the Listeners I chosed a way to channel both inputs from key and buttons to the same handlers.
+For the listeners, I chose a way to channel both inputs from key and buttons to the same handlers.
-Therefore, I didn't had to copy all the code from the button handlers to the key handlers.
+Therefore, I didn't have to copy all the code from the button handlers to the key handlers.

 This is done by a "connector" class called `Calculator.Handlers.CallHandler`